ManualForArchipelago/Manual/docs/making/regions.md

 ## The basics

 When you create a [location](./locations.md), you can optionally assign it to a region.
-When you do this, the location will inherity ALL logic from the region it is in.
+When you do this, the location will inherit ALL logic from the region it is in.
 This means that access to that location is not _only_ determined by that location's requires, but it now _also_ obeys the requires of the region it is in, _as well as_ that region's connection requirements (see below).
 If you have a location that is set to require Item A, and that location is in region "Cool Region", and "Cool Region" is set to require Item B, __that location will now require both Item A AND Item B before it is considered accessible__.

 _In locations.json:_